darktrojan/idldocs/nsIAbLDAPAttributeMap.rst

 ------------

 Set any attributes specified in the given prefbranch on this object.

-@param aPrefBranchName         the pref branch containing all the property names

 @exception NS_ERROR_FAILURE    one or more LDAP attributes are listed multiple times.
 The object is now in an inconsistent state, and should be either